DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 This look was so intensively beautiful that it mesmerized him to shivers.

 It was indeed the image of Valkyrie fighting for the sake of humanity.
-Rising objection to calling history of their struggle as a lie.
+Rising objection to calling the history of their struggle as a lie.

 Towards the appeal of commander who dressed her self as a man, she said: